jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 And now we are finally ready for our actial tests.

-All test cases in the Wycheproof data have

-:attr:`TestCase.tcId`
-    The test case Id

-:attr:`TestCase.result`
-    The result, which is one of "valid" or "invalid" or "acceptable",

-:attr:`TestCase.flags`
-    The set of flags for the case.
-May be the empty set.

-:attr:`TestCase.comment`
-    The comment.
-May be the empty string.

 And all of the cases for these specific tests have a

 "msg"